 So the second point about transparency, I agree it's not a very transparent business.
 However, it is possible to see who is interconnected to whom quite easily.
 There is databases, of course, practices and commercial conditions are rather in the dark, but that is normally the normal state for competitive markets.
 I mean, just think about what happens if all the prices become public.
-It's not very competitive anymore, or there is not much to negotiate anymore, but it needs to be negotiated because there are au symmetries that have to be dealt with commercially, they can be dealt with commercially, and coming from Europe I do think that we do have the right regulatory instruments already in brace to solve conflicts take may arise yet with competition law or be it with regulation.
-So my questions to the panelists would basically be shouldn't there be a distinction for internet exchange point participation, maybe between Tier 1 and Tier 2 operators.
-I don't think it is helpful to force one in his there, because as Professor DeNardis has already mentioned, there is already security issues.
+It's not very competitive anymore, or there is not much to negotiate anymore, but it needs to be negotiated because there are asymmetries that have to be dealt with commercially, they can be dealt with commercially, and coming from Europe I do think that we do have the right regulatory instruments already in place to solve conflicts that may arise, be it with competition law or be it with regulation.
+So my questions to the panelists would basically be: shouldn't there be a distinction for internet exchange point participation, maybe between Tier 1 and Tier 2 operators.
+I don't think it is helpful to force Tier1s in there, because as Professor DeNardis has already mentioned, there is also security issues.
 Just imagine what happens if the national Internet exchange point goes down.
-Maybe you would be quite happy to have a sec one provided by the local incumbent also providing connectivity with relevant players.
+Maybe you would be quite happy to have a second one provided by the local incumbent also still providing connectivity with relevant players.

 Thanks.

->> UTA MEIER-HAHN: Mr. Bashir already signified to answer.
+>> UTA MEIER-HAHN: Mr. Bashir already signified to answer and then Bill Woodcock, please.

->> MOHAMED EL BASH: My response would be from my region, in the Middle East.
-I mean, the freedom that they have also seen on the region also the markets are, let's say, we have monopoly operators in those markets and then a couple of, I think majority of cases those operators went into commercial agreements themselves.
+>> MOHAMED EL BASHIR: My response would be, with the background from my region, in the Middle East.
+I mean, the experience that I have also seen on the region also the markets are, let's say, we have duopoly operators in those markets and then a couple of, I think in the majority of cases those operators went into commercial agreements themselves.
 There was no regulatory intervention at all.
-But at later stages we are faced with many disputes where one big income operator was muscled and then big market share was abusing their dominance.
-So I can say in the region I come from and seeing what is happening there, there is no intention just to intervene.
+But at later stages we are faced with many disputes where one big incumbent operator was muscled and then big market share was abusing their dominance.
+So the regulators I can say in the region I come from and seeing what is happening there, there is no intention just to intervene.
 There was reasons that led to that intervention.

 The other comment is basically about Internet exchange point.
 Currently working on an effort to establish one.
-And actually, without the intervention of the regulator and also push from the government, we will not be successful in bringing the incumbent to a table, although that happening still there is struggle.
+And actually, without the intervention of the regulator and also push from the government, we will not be successful in bringing the incumbent to a table, although with that happening still there is struggle.

-And basically it is not just bringing the operators in the table, we have content providers who have a role here.
-For example, you have universities academic networks, content providers who need to sit with other stakeholders with yourself for the different categorization that you label them and discuss, actually, thus enter connections are in this.
+And basically it is not just bringing the operators in the table, or ISPs on the table, we have content providers who have a role here.
+For example, you have universities academic networks, content providers who need to sit with other stakeholders like yourself for the different categorization that you label them and discuss, actually, those interconnection arrangements.

 So, I think the best really, model is Bill could talk more details, but I think the best model is to bring everyone in the table, regardless of the size.
 Yeah.

->> BILL WOODCOCK: I could, if we had more time, refute the many of the assertions there point by point, but instead I will -- not Mohamed's, but the gentlemen from telecom, instead I will give you two things from my level.
+>> BILL WOODCOCK: I could, if we had more time, refute the many of the assertions there point by point, but instead I will -- not Mohamed's, but the gentlemen from Deutsche Telekom, instead I will give you two things from my level.

 The first is a bit of brevity.
 Discussing regulatory distinguishing between Tier 1 and Tier 2.
-The joke within the Internet industry, the ISP industry is that Tier 2 is yourself, Tier 1 is your customer your competitor and tear three is your customer's competitor or your customer's competitor.
+The joke within the Internet industry, the ISP industry is that Tier 1 is yourself, Tier 2 is your customer or your competitor and Tier 3 is your customer's competitor or your competitor’s customer.